Get 44% Off. Only $8.33/mo

 Remember, excessive insulin production, typically from the overconsumption of carbohydrates, especially refined carbohydrates, sets the stage for fat gain.

-A balanced production of glucagon sets the stage for fat loss.
+A balanced production of the glucagon hormone sets the stage for fat loss.

-This is just another reason to reduce refined sugary foods and focus more of your carbohydrate intake on complex, lower glycemic, carbohydrates.
+This is just another reason to reduce refined sugary foods and focus more of your carbohydrate intake on lower glycemic complex carbohydrates.

-It’s also important to consume more high quality protein sources such as beef, chicken, fish, eggs, and protein powder, as glucagon can be stimulated by protein rich meals and snacks.
+It’s also important to consume more high quality protein sources as glucagon can be stimulated by protein rich meals and snacks.

 Excessive, multiple hour cardio sessions are out.